 Areas of interest in the MCP Program include:

 - Cell death and regulation

 - Drug discovery and experimental therapeutics

 The Translational Research Division allows integration of the strong clinical research effort in the Department with basic research programs, and gives our trainees an important prospective on “bench to bedside” approaches.
-In 2014 the Department of Pathology launched a pilot program in Translational Pathology.
-Two trainees per year are supported by this program.
-Along with additional coursework in translational pathology, trainees participate in a mentored clinical rotation in an area relevant to the student’s thesis research, complementing their experimental work with exposure to relevant problems in the clinic.
+In 2016, the Department of Pathology received funding for the Training Program in Translational Research from the National Institute of Health.
+Along with additional coursework in translational research, T32 trainees participate in a mentored clinical rotation in an area relevant to the student's thesis research, complementing their experimental work with exposure to relevant problems in the clinic.

 The MCP graduate program has no formal teaching requirement, but will provide access and training to individuals that want a teaching experience.

 Program is designed for students to graduate in five years of training.

 MCP students have been recognized for their successes through institutional and national awards including Rackham Research and Travel Grants, Rackham Distinguished Dissertation Awards, and Rackham Predoctoral Fellowships.
 They have also earned training positions on competitive NIH training grants, Ruth L. Kirschstein National Research Science Awards as well as awards from professional societies.
 The MCP graduate students produce high quality research that has resulted in publications in top tier journals such as Science, Nature, Nature Medicine, Cell, Cancer Cell, Molecular Cell, NEJM, and PNAS and presentations at multiple venues at the U-M and other national and international venues.